root-project/web/manual/math/index.md

 - Use the [SetSeed()](https://root.cern/doc/master/classROOT_1_1Math_1_1Random.html#ab9efcc04f4be1e7e6e49c5281abdee5b) method.

 When no value is given, the generator default seed is used.
 In this case an identical sequence will be generated every time the application is run.<br>
-When the 0 value is used as seed, then a unique seed is generated using a TUUID, for [TRandom1](https://root.cern/doc/master/classTRandom1.html), [TRandom2](https://root.cern/doc/master/classTRandom1.html) and [TRandom3](https://root.cern/doc/master/classTRandom3.html).<br>
+When the 0 value is used as seed, then a unique seed is generated using a TUUID, for {% include ref class="TRandom" %}, {% include ref class="TRandom1" %} and {% include ref class="TRandom3" %}.<br>
-For [TRandom](https://root.cern/doc/master/classTRandom.html) the seed is generated using only the machine clock, which has a resolution of about 1 sec.
+For {% include ref class="TRandom" %} the seed is generated using only the machine clock, which has a resolution of about 1 s.
 Therefore, identical sequences will be generated if the elapsed time is less than a second.

 #### Using the random number generators